JunkyByte/easy_ViTPose/README.md

 ## Docker
-The system may be built in a container using Docker:
+The system may be built in a container using Docker.
+This is intended to demonstrate container-wise inference, adapt it to your own needs by changing models and skeletons:

+> [!NOTE]
+> `nvidia-container-toolkit` system package must be installed to support cuda inference

 `docker build . -t easy_vitpose`